robinrendle/robinrendle.com/_essays/futures-of-typography.markdown

 [^21]: In [*Making culture for the internets—all of them*](https://medium.com/the-sea-of-fog/making-culture-for-the-internets-all-of-them-33bacb8f851b#.u2dmfcrcl), Robin Sloan describes the many fractured webs: “*People ridiculed George W. Bush when he called them “the internets” but he had it right.
 Technically, the internet is one huge interconnected network.
 Linguistically and socially, it is many networks, and they are very distinct.
 For example: There are 40 million Brazilians on Twitter.
 Do you follow any Brazilians?
 This is a significant fraction of a service that many of us consider our internet front porch—and yet, unless you speak Portuguese, it’s invisible.
 It might as well be a different service entirely.*”

-[^22]: I made [a pen](http://codepen.io/robinrendle/pen/YpxXLx) which lets you flip through all of the variations in the color font Trajan Pro.
+[^22]: I made [a pen](http://codepen.io/robinrendle/pen/YpxXLx), which you can test in Firefox, that lets you flip through all of the variations in the color font Trajan Pro.
 The Typekit team also made [a page about color fonts](https://color.typekit.com/) that goes into a lot more detail.

 [^23]: To learn more about CSS Grid Layout I’d recommend [A Complete Guide to Grid](https://css-tricks.com/snippets/css/complete-guide-grid/), Rachel Andrew’s [in-depth talk](https://www.youtube.com/watch?v=Felq4z_rdPQ) on the matter and Jen Simmons’ [layout examples](http://labs.jensimmons.com/).
 It’s especially interesting to see [just how quickly](https://twitter.com/jensimmons/status/814528037106618368) Grid Layout is being implemented.
+Rachel also just published a [Grid Layout FAQ](https://rachelandrew.co.uk/archives/2017/01/03/css-grid-is-coming/?utm_campaign=CSS%2BLayout%2BNews&utm_medium=email&utm_source=CSS_Layout_News_75) that’s super neat, too.

 [^24]: Ellen Lupton’s excellent guide [*Thinking with Type*](http://www.thinkingwithtype.com/contents/grid/) has some examples of grid layouts in print and every time I think about duplicating them with the current features available to me in CSS I shudder.